Cartan subgroups in connected locally compact groups: Some properties of Cartan subgroups

 We put a natural order on the index set $\Lambda$ as follows: For $\ap,\beta\in\Lambda$, $\ap\leq \beta$ if $K_\ap\subset K_\beta$.
 Let $\ap,\beta\in\Lambda$ be such that $\ap\leq\beta$.
 Then $\pi_{\ap\beta}\circ\pi_\ap=\pi_\beta$ and $\pi_\beta(C'_\ap)=\pi_{\ap\beta}\pi_\ap(C'_\ap)=\pi_{\ap\beta}(C_\ap)=C_\beta$.
-Hence we get that $C'_\ap\cap Z_\beta=C_{\beta 1}$, i.e. $C_{\beta 1}\subset C'_\ap$.
+Hence we get that $C'_\ap\cap Z_\beta=C_{\beta 1}$, i.e.\ $C_{\beta 1}\subset C'_\ap$.
 Moreover, $C'_\ap K_\ap\subset C'_\ap K_\beta= C'_\beta K_\beta$, i.e.\ $\pi_\ap^{-1}(C_\ap)\subset\pi_\beta^{-1}(C_\beta)$.
 This implies that $C=\cap_{\ap\leq\beta}\, \pi_\ap^{-1}(C_\ap)$ for each $\beta\in \Lambda$.
 Now as $C_{\beta1}\subset C'_\ap$ for each $\ap\leq\beta$, we get that $C_{\beta 1}\subset C$.
 Therefore, $C'_\beta K_\beta=C_{\beta 1}K_\beta\subset CK_\beta$.
 Conversely, $CK_\beta\subset\pi_\beta^{-1}(C_\beta)=C'_\beta K_\beta$.
 Therefore, $\pi_\beta(C)=C_\beta$ for each $\beta\in\Lambda$.
 Hence, $C$ is a Cartan subgroup of $G$ by (2a). \end{proof}

-In a connected locally compact group $G$, there exists a largest (closed) connected nilpotent normal subgroup which is known as the nilradical of $G$.
-Note that the maximal compact (central) subgroup $T$ of the nilradical $N$ of $G$ is connected and central in $G$ and $N/T$ is simply connected and nilpotent.
-Hence, as in section 3 of \cite{MS}, one can have a recipe for constructing a Cartan subgroup containing a nilpotent subgroup which complements the nilradical in some sense in a connected locally compact solvable group.
-However, one can easily deduce the following directly by using the same result on Lie groups in \cite{MS} and Proposition \ref{T1}.
+In a connected locally compact group $G$, there exists a largest (closed) connected nilpotent normal subgroup which is known as the nilradical of $G$; this is well-known, it can also be deduced using the facts that it is true in case of a connected Lie group, the maximal compact normal subgroup $K$ of the radical $R$ in $G$ is abelian (cf.\ \cite{I}) and central in $R$ (cf.\ Lemma \ref{L1-cpt}\,(vii)), and $R/K$, being a Lie group, admits a nilradical, and hence $R$ admits a nilradical, which is also the nilradical of $G$.
+Note that the maximal compact (central) subgroup $T$ of the nilradical $N$ of $G$ is connected and central in $G$ and $N/T$ is simply connected and nilpotent (cf.\ \cite{Gl}, Lemma 6.8).
+Hence, as in Proposition 3.1 of \cite{MS}, one can have a recipe for constructing a Cartan subgroup containing a nilpotent subgroup which complements the nilradical in some sense in a connected locally compact solvable group.
+However, one can easily deduce the following directly by using the same result on Lie groups in \cite{MS} and Lemma \ref{central-cartan}.

 \begin{cor} Let $G$ be a connected locally compact solvable group and let $N$ be the nilradical of $G$.
-If $L$ is a (closed) nilpotent subgroup of $G$ such that $G=LN$.
-Then there exists a Cartan subgroup $C$ of $G$ such that $L\subset C$. \end{cor}
+If $L$ is a (closed) nilpotent subgroup of $G$ such that $G=LN$, then there exists a Cartan subgroup $C$ of $G$ such that $L\subset C$. \end{cor}